Key money dates for 2025

 MARCH

 Every year we have at least one big Budget statement delivered by the chancellor.
-It outlines how well the economy is performing, the financial forecasts for the year ahead as well as any proposed changes to the tax system.
+This outlines how well the economy is performing, the financial forecasts for the year ahead as well as any proposed changes to the tax system.

 APRIL

-The 2023-2024 tax year ends on 5 April, so if you’re planning to utilise your entire ISA allowance, the full £20,000 will need to have been paid into your accounts by this date.
+The 2024-2025 tax year ends on 5 April, so if you’re planning to utilise your entire ISA allowance, the full £20,000 will need to have been paid into your accounts by this date.
 This includes junior ISAs, which come with a separate annual allowance of £9,000 per tax year.

 Remember that the ISA allowance is “use it or lose it” - you cannot roll it over into the next tax year.

-Anyone wanting to pay extra into their pension should also try and do this before 5 April.
 Most people can contribute up to £60,000 to their pension pot each tax year and benefit from tax relief.
-However, those with an annual income – including salary, and income from savings and investments – of more than £200,000, or those who earn less than £40,000 a year, have a lower pension allowance.
+However, those with an annual income of more than £200,000 (including salary and income from savings and investments) or those who earn less than £40,000 a year have a lower pension allowance.

-To find out how the pension allowances work, and for information about how to “carry forward” unused allowances into the next tax year, take a look at this article
+To find out how the pension allowances work, and for information about how to “carry forward” unused allowances into the next tax year, take a look at this article.

 There are a few tax changes that will occur at the start of the new tax year.
-First, the dividend tax-free allowance will be halved from £1,000 to £500.
-The tax rates on dividend income remain unchanged.

-Perhaps most notably, the biggest difference that people will likely feel is what’s not changing – in other words, the frozen tax thresholds.
-In years gone by, the tax-free personal allowance often went up each April, but in 2024 it will again be frozen at £12,570.
+Perhaps most notably, the biggest difference that people will likely feel is what’s not changing - in other words, the frozen tax thresholds.
+In years gone by, the tax-free personal allowance often went up each April, but in 2025 it will again be frozen at £12,570.
 It's due to be held at this level until April 2028.
 Income tax thresholds will also remain at their current levels.

-It’s estimated there will be 2.1 million more higher-rate taxpayers and 350,000 additional-rate taxpayers in five years' time, according to the Office for Budget Responsibility, because of fiscal drag
+It’s estimated there will be 2.1 million more higher-rate taxpayers and 350,000 additional-rate taxpayers in five years' time, according to the Office for Budget Responsibility, because of fiscal drag.

 MAY